xzYue/odoo/addons/web_graph/doc/index.rst

 Outline
 '''''''

-* BI in Odoo
+* BI in Modoo
 * Adding a Graph view
 * Graph view parameters
 * Fields: measures and dimensions
 * Graph view architecture

-BI in Odoo
+BI in Modoo
 ''''''''''

 The graph view gives a way to look at your data and to visualize it in various ways.
 Currently, it supports four main modes: